linda-seiter/CMSC115_2258/unit6_project/README.md

 # Unit 6 Project - Inventory Analyzer

 In this project, you will develop a **Inventory Analyzer** that extracts and processes item data from a structured string format.
 It enables users to track item quantities and reorder thresholds, compare current stock against thresholds, and generate reorder summaries for each item.
 The system aims to assist in inventory management by determining whether items need to be reordered based on their current quantity and predefined reorder thresholds.

 ## Learning Outcomes

 1. **Model Inventory Data with Strings**:

    - Use strings to represent and manage inventory data, including item names, quantities, and reorder thresholds.
    - Implement logic to check reorder levels and generate summaries, using string manipulation to extract and format relevant data for reporting.

 2. **Extract and Manipulate Data from Strings**:

    - Create, concatenate, compare, and format strings.
    - Use string indexing, substring extraction, and case-insensitive searching to parse and extract data from structured strings.
    - Access individual characters in a string.
    - Use a loop to iterate through the characters in a string.

 3. **Implement Conditional Logic for String Validation**:

    - Use conditionals to verify data formats, like checking for valid numbers.
    - Handle edge cases like missing delimiters or null/empty strings for robust parsing.
    - Compare extracted values to decide on actions.

 4. **Format Strings for Output**:

    - Use string formatting to generate readable summaries.

 5. **Work with Reference Types**:

    - Distinguish between primitive data types (e.g., `int`, `double`, `boolean`) and reference data types (e.g., `String`).
    - Recognize that `null` in Java signifies the absence of a reference.
    - Check for `null` to prevent `NullPointerExceptions` when working with reference types.

 6. **Handle String References in Methods**:

    - Write methods that accept string parameters and return string values.
    - Return dynamically generated strings after processing or modification.

 7. **Develop Debugging and Testing Skills**:

    - Use debugging techniques to visualize and inspect the structure of strings in memory, focusing on how strings are stored.
    - Apply debugging techniques to fix issues in string parsing and logic.
+   - Run JUnit tests to verify the result of a method execution.
+   - Run JUnit tests to verify program output.

 8. **Master Modular Programming and the Single Responsibility Principle**:
    - Decompose tasks into smaller, focused methods, each responsible for a single action to enhance clarity and reduce complexity.
    - Write reusable methods to avoid redundancy, making the code more efficient and maintainable.
    - Group related tasks (e.g., data extraction, validation, and formatting) into distinct methods, improving organization, maintainability, and ease of debugging.

 ## Coding Guidelines

 - You may use loops and conditionals, but avoid using advanced Java Streams.
 - Do not use the `String` methods `split` or `matches` or other classes/methods that use regular expressions.

 ## Getting Started:

 You will implement the methods in the `InventoryAnalyzer` class.

 The `main` method currently initializes the inventory with two items and then calls the `getItemReorderSummary` method, which simply returns `null`.
 Run the `main` method and confirm the output:

 ```text
 null